facebook/docusaurus/website/docs/using-plugins.md

 ## Passing options to Docusaurus plugins via preset

-Docusaurus' classic template is scaffolded with the classic preset, which includes the following official plugins.
-You may read more about the configurations of these plugins in our [Advanced Guides: Plugins](advanced-plugins.md).

-- `@docusaurus/plugin-content-blog`
-- `@docusaurus/plugin-content-docs`
-- `@docusaurus/plugin-content-pages`
-- `@docusaurus/plugin-google-analytics`
-- `@docusaurus/plugin-google-gtag`
-- `@docusaurus/plugin-sitemap`

-If you initialized your site using the classic template, you do not have to specify them individually in your `docusaurus.config.js`.
-To provide the neccesary fields to certain plugins, i.e. `trackingID` of `@docusaurus/plugin-content-analytics`, pass them in the preset field.
+If you initialized your site using the classic template, you do not have to specify plugin options individually in your `docusaurus.config.js`.
+To provide the neccesary fields to certain plugins, i.e. `trackingID` for `@docusaurus/plugin-google-analytics`, pass them in the preset field, like this:

 ```js
 // docusaurus.config.js